For more information on Make A Difference Day or Elizabeth Smart, please click on the buttons above in the carousel.

 If you are like most college students, your years at Northern Michigan University will be one of the most incredible periods of your life.
 Extracurricular involvements will help you enjoy college, meet people, and make new friends.
 Without realizing it you will become a member of our campus community.
 Your experiences will also help you grow as a person — developing skills and abilities that will benefit you now in your career and in your future community.

-The Center for Student Encrichment is home to the Promotional Services, Special Events Committee, Student Leader Fellowship Program, Student Organizations, Superior Edge, and the Volunteer Center.
+The Center for Student Enrichment is home to the Promotional Services, Special Events Committee, Student Leader Fellowship Program, Student Organizations, Superior Edge, The Hub NMU, and the Volunteer Center.
 Learn more about some of them below or click on the link:

 Student Leader Fellowship Program